 At a 25% injection, your ingoing vitamin C becomes approximately:

-At the above standard usage rate, 1.00 lb of product makes ~172 lb of brine, or about 20 gallons of brine.
+At the above usage rate, 1.00 lb of product treats approximately 172 lb of brine water, or about 20 gallons of water.